roidrage/lograge/README.md

 service that allows graphing rendering percentiles.
 I assume this for everything that represents a moving target.
 That kind of data is better off being visualized in graphs than dumped (and ignored) in a log file.

+Lograge also removes logging of all request parameters to the log.
+Why?
+Because they're clutter.
+I know you're going to say they're useful for debugging, but if you need them for debugging in error cases, your app should know what those cases are and then log appropriately.
+There's no point to log everything all the time.
+When there's a problem, log it, including all the information relevant to the issue.
+If there's an error, log it to an exception tracking service, that will already include all the relevant data.

 **License**